HugoGdr/OSQCAR/README.md

 **-e**, **--energy** : retrieve and show the last energy for each calculation in the file, if geometry optimization plot the energies.
 Quick mode : retrieve and show the last energy in the file

+**-g, --geometry** : retrieve geometries of each calculation and plot in 3D the last one for the calculation asked

 **-s**, **--spectrum** : retrieve spectrum (only harmonic ones for now) and plot them after asking FWHM.
 Quick mode : retrieve and plot with a default FWHM.

-**-g, --geometry** : retrieve geometries of each calculation and plot in 3D the last one for the calculation asked
+**-ms**, **--multispectra** : Get the frequencies and intensities and plot spectra from several files

 Compatible softwares : Gaussian16